-Elohim: A Name of God That Helps Reveal His Nature and Plan
+Elohim: A Name Reveals God’s Nature and Plan

 God’s various names all reveal important aspects about Him.
 Elohim, for example, helps reveal the truth of who God is and God’s great plan for humanity.